 - Align the antenna perpendicular to the product surface.
-Optionally, an adjustable flange seal (accessory) can be used for alignment - A marking is provided on the gland to aid the alignment.
+The maximum reach of the antenna can be reduced if it is not installed perpendicular to the product. - A marking is provided on the flange (at a point between the flange holes), the threaded connection or the gland to aid the alignment.
 This marking must be aligned towards the tank wall as much as possible.